thomasnicholson/plainsound-text/README.md

 Plainsound Text is released under the SIL Open Font License.
 See LICENSE for more information.

 ## Typing accidentals
+Accidentals are typed as strings beginning with the an asterisk followed by a sematic shorthard relating to otonality vs. utonality (“o” vs. “u”) and prime number identities.
+These strings automatically transform as ligatures into the desired accidental.

 | Accidental description                               | Unicode | Type this |
 |------------------------------------------------------|---------|-----------|
 | Flat                                                 | U+E260  | *f        |